PreSales & Sales Career Coaching

 SDR Career Path

-- Customer Success or Account Management: SDRs who excel at building relationships and ensuring customer satisfaction may find success in customer-facing roles, such as Customer Success Manager or Account Manager.
+• Customer Success or Account Management: SDRs who excel at building relationships and meeting customer satisfaction may find success in customer-facing roles, such as Customer Success Manager or Account Manager.
 These roles focus on maintaining and growing relationships with existing customers.

 2. Account Executive (AE)

-AEs are responsible for managing the entire sales process, from initial contact to closing deals.
+AEs manage the entire sales process, from initial contact to closing deals.
 They work closely with SDRs, who pass on qualified leads to them, and Sales Engineers, who provide technical support during the sales process.

-AEs typically have strong negotiation and communication skills, as they must persuade potential clients to purchase their company's products or services.
+AEs typically have strong negotiation and communication skills, as they should persuade potential clients to purchase their company's products or services.

 AE Main Responsibilities: